ascholerChemeketa/cs160Reader/_sources/ComputingFields/ComputerScience.rst

 **Education:**

 * Working as a software developer requires a Bachelor's degree; working as a researcher requires a graduate degree.
-Most 4-year schools offer a CS degree, though the focus of programs can be very different.
-See this `transfer guide <http://faculty.chemeketa.edu/ascholer/csadvising/index.html>`__ for some basic pointers.
-* At Chemeketa, `Andrew Scholer <http://faculty.chemeketa.edu/ascholer/>`__ advises students interested in studying CS.
-Most students work on an AAOT at Chemeketa and take the CS and Math courses needed to transfer into a 4-year school to complete a degree.
+* At Chemeketa the CS department can prepare you for transfer to a 4-year Bachelor's program.
+See the `CS Department Advising Information page <http://computerscience.chemeketa.edu/advising/>`__ for details.

 .. quick_attribution:: ACM